acsone/setuptools-odoo-pres/index.rst

 .. code-block:: console
    :emphasize-lines: 1,1

-   $ pip install odoo10-addon-account_fiscal_year -f https://wheelhouse.odoo-community.org/oca
+   $ pip install odoo10-addon-account_fiscal_year --pre
    Installing collected packages:
      odoo10-addon-date-range

 Notice the installation of one dependent addons (date_range) from different OCA github repositories.

+Tip: ``--pre`` is to get the latest development version of the addon and its dependencies.

 .. nextslide::
    :increment: